Dripping In Potential

 Many of you are nervously laughing right now because you know this reckless 'what if?' life too well.
 Some of you aren't sure why I would call this behavior reckless.
 Others wish I would shut up about potential altogether and just do something.
 It is my experience that Rust Belt folks cycle through these reactions in a predictable pattern:

-1. We show up and are immediately stricken by the amount of potential and (what seems to be) lack of action.
+First, we show up and are immediately stricken by the amount of potential and (what seems to be) lack of action.
 We drive around looking at buildings, saying "why doesn't someone..." or we post in Build(UP) South Bend about renovated factories in Brooklyn.
 This is the breeding ground for reckless 'what if?' potential.

-2. We start doing something and quickly recognize the practical difficulties associated with many of the ideas tossed out on Facebook.
+Second, we start doing something and quickly recognize the practical difficulties associated with many of the ideas tossed out on Facebook.
 This is the nervous laughter phase – we're still holding onto our pet 'what if' but because we're starting to do something, we're getting to know a few of the third stagers:

-3. Ahh, cynicism.
+And third, cynicism.
 Or pragmatism, if you're talking to someone in this phase.
 We fall into two buckets: people who have been here forever, or people who have built businesses (successfully or not).
 We are the "shut up about potential" folks.

 This cycle is good and healthy for a city – as long as it remains a cycle.
 We all know people who (for a variety of reasons) never graduate from the idea phase.
 To many, these people are inspiring and heralded as 'movers and shakers.'
 But to most of my world, the never-graduated ideas people are distractions to be avoided at all costs.